solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 The primary hurdle oracles need to overcome is one of trust.
-Since blockchains execute irreversible financial transactions, developers and users alike need to know they can trust the validity and accuracy of Oracle data.
+Since blockchains execute irreversible financial transactions, developers and users alike need to know they can trust the validity and accuracy of oracle data.
 The first step in trusting an oracle is understanding how it's implemented.

 Broadly speaking, there are three implementation types:

 1. Single, centralized oracle publishes data onchain.
    - Pro: It’s simple; there's one source of truth.
-   - Con: nothing is stopping the Oracle provider from providing inaccurate data.
+   - Con: nothing is stopping the oracle provider from providing inaccurate data.
 2. A network of oracles publish data, and a consensus mechanism is used to determine the final result.
    - Pro: Consensus makes it less likely that bad data is pushed onchain.
    - Con: There is no way to disincentivize bad actors from publishing bad data and trying to sway the consensus.
-3. Oracle network with some kind of proof of stake mechanism.
+3. racle network with some kind of proof of stake mechanism.
 I.e. require oracles to stake tokens to participate in the consensus mechanism.
 On every response, if an oracle deviates by some threshold from the accepted range of results, their stake is taken by the protocol, and they can no longer report.